Best small cars to buy 2024

 Small cars come in all kinds of shapes, if not sizes.
 Here we highlight the best new small cars on sale

-While tiny city cars like the Kia Picanto and Toyota Aygo X may be the first models that come to mind when someone mentions small cars, the level of choice is actually much broader.
+While tiny city cars like the Toyota Aygo X and Kia Picanto may be the first models that come to mind when someone mentions small cars, the level of choice is actually much broader.
 Modern superminis like the Vauxhall Corsa and Renault Clio sit in the class above and are now similar in size to older generations of larger family cars like the Volkswagen Golf.
 You’ll be surprised how much practicality they cram into a relatively compact package.

-Alternatively, if you need maximum space from your compact car, small SUVs like the Ford Puma share many components with their supermini siblings, but wrap them up in a taller and more spacious body.
-Whichever type of small car you pick, you’ll also have the added bonus of lower running and insurance costs than for a larger, more expensive model.
+Alternatively, if you need to eke out all the available cabin space and ride height from your compact car, small SUVs like the Ford Puma share many components with their supermini siblings, but wrap them up in a taller and more spacious body.
+Whichever type of small car you pick, you should have the added bonus of lower running and insurance costs than for a larger, more expensive model.

 We’ve thoroughly tested every small car on sale in the UK, and have rounded up the top 10 best models to buy right now according to our expert road testers.
 There are a range of body shapes to be found in our list, so whatever your needs there should be a small car to suit you.
-If you are on a strict budget, plenty of these new cars can also be found on the used market at tempting prices.
+If you are on a strict budget, explore some used alternatives at tempting prices with our guide to the best used small cars on the market.

 The best small cars to buy now